wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

-Business process flows don't exclude the possibility of adding more capabilities to the envisioned solution by using additional components of Power Platform like Power Apps, Power Automate instant flows, or Power BI Dashboards.
+Business process flows don't exclude the possibility of adding more capabilities to the envisioned solution by using other components of Power Platform like Power Apps, Power Automate instant flows, or Power BI Dashboards.
 You can read more about instant flows by selecting the related links in the summary unit within this module.